 Ways to connect to the battery monitor:

-- · Locally via built-in Bluetooth. - · Locally via USB using the VE.Direct to USB interface connected to the VE.Direct port. - Remotely via a GX device, using VictronConnect "Remote" feature.
+- · Locally via built-in Bluetooth. - Remotely via a GX device, using VictronConnect "Remote" feature.
 For more information, see the VictronConnect-Remote chapter in the VictronConnect app manual.

 How to connect with the VictronConnect app to the battery monitor: